fitzypop/my-fresh-blog/data/posts/first-entry.md

 Sup.
 I'm Fitzypop, and I've never written an actual blog site before.
 Okay, I technically didn't build it, and used a Template off github, but everything after that initial template is all my work.

 If this was a serious blog, I would have gone with a mkdocs.
 Or maybe hugo, or some other template / markdown based system.
+But I'm more interseted in writing and maintaining a Deno website.
 Writing a site with deno is interesting too me.
-There's alittle more challenge, maintaning my own site, system, content, and really learning TypeScript for real.
+There's alittle more challenge, maintaning my own site, system, content, and learning TypeScript for real.

 My current plan is to take this template blog site, and add new features as I encounter more question around Deno, Fresh, or other web development concepts.